Custom Credential Attributes

 Overview

-Custom certificate attributes let you attach domain-specific data fields to certificates at the category level.
-Define fields like "Score", "Instructor", "Training Hours", or "Permit Number" — then fill them in for each certificate recipient.
+Custom credential attributes let you attach domain-specific data fields to credentials at the category level.
+Define fields like "Score", "Instructor", "Training Hours", or "Permit Number" — then fill them in for each credential recipient.
 Values appear in generated PDFs and on the public verify page.

 Example use cases: